-L'Oréal Brow Magic wants to give you perfect brows in seconds
+Want perfect brows?
+L'Oréal Brow Magic might be exactly what you need

-LAS VEGAS (Pocket-lint) - L'Oréal announced a couple of new prototype devices at Consumer Electronics Show (CES) in Las Vegas, including a handheld robotised make up applicator called Hapta, and an at-home electronic brow make up applicator called Brow Magic.
+L'Oréal announced a couple of new prototype devices at Consumer Electronics Show (CES) in Las Vegas, including a handheld robotised make up applicator called Hapta, and an at-home electronic brow make up applicator called Brow Magic.

 Brow Magic has been designed to deliver perfect brows at home without the need for multiple products, time or more extremes like micro blading.
 That said, it can seemingly help map a perfect brow based on your natural brow and facial features for those considering micro blading or semi-permanent make up.